LiseWilson/blog-entries/un_published/euler-problem-three.md

   return primes;
 }
 ```
-This guy works much faster and doesn't give out of memory errors, but it works on an assumption that admittedly I have not proven.
+This guy works much faster and doesn't give 'out of memory' errors, but it works on an assumption that admittedly I have not proven.
 That the first prime we find using Fermat Factorization is indeed the largest prime number that exists.
-Now I believe it to be true, but I'm not sure how to prove it.
+Now I believe this to be true, but I'm not sure how to prove it.
 I'm just going to have to do a bit more research.

 If you'd like to see the full code please see my daily [toy problem](https://github.com/charltonaustin/toy-problems/tree/master/euler-problem-3) exercises that I've been working on.
 It includes tests and a README.